bhnord/activities/README.md

 **05/04 05:00PM - 05/04 09:30PM @ The Substation**
 Join us for a movie night at The Substation!
 <a href="https://www.eventbrite.com/e/roslindale-film-society-fantastic-mr-fox-2009-tickets-1303392795939" target="_blank">info link</a>

+### May the Fourth be With You - Star Wars Trivia

+**05/04 05:00PM - 05/04 07:00PM @ Craft Food Halls - Cambridge**
+If you've never been to Craft Food Halls you're in for a treat with our self-pour beer wall with 24 taps, delicious food, and creative cocktails.
+<a href="https://www.eventbrite.com/e/may-the-fourth-be-with-you-star-wars-trivia-tickets-1330301279939" target="_blank">info link</a>

 ### Formula 1: Miami Grand Prix group watching